si-yao/si-yao.github.io/about.md

 ---

 ## Who Am I?
+I am a Master student at Columbia University, Computer Science as major.
 I am looking for 2015 summer (Software Dev) internship opportunity in United States.
 My specific interest is Software Engineering with Machine Learning and Data Science.